 - The angular and supramarginal gyrus serve as a "reading integrator" a conductor of sorts, linking the different parts of the brain together to execute the action of reading.
 These areas of the brain connect the letters c, a, and t to the word cat that we can then read aloud.

-Emerging readers can build strong reading skills through focused, repetitive practice, preferably with exercises like those provided by the Fast ForWord program, that "cross-train" all the reading-relevant areas of the brain.
+Emerging readers can build strong reading skills through focused, repetitive practice, preferably with exercises like those provided by the Fast ForWord program.

 It’s never too early to set a child on the pathway to becoming a strong reader.
 And it’s never too late to help a struggling reader strengthen his or her brain to read more successfully and with greater enjoyment.